Visiting for the first time?

 In the second half of the book he describes how the Hereford and Gloucester Canal Society and later the Hereford and Gloucester Canal Trust has set about the enormous task of restoring the 34 miles of this historic canal, reconnecting two ancient Cathedral Cities.
 200 page paperback, over 200 illustrations and photographs.

-During 2023 an updated version was compiled and the new book is now available at a cost of just £12.00 plus £3.00 P&P (UK only).
+As the first edition was going out of print in October 2023, an updated version was compiled and the new book is now available at a cost of just £12.00 plus £3.00 P&P (UK only).
 Copies can be ordered from our online shop page.

 Summer boat trips on the canal at Over Basin